04 Apr 6 Ingredients for Bird Photography

 Each bird depends upon a specific type of habitat for its survival.
 So the key to finding birds is knowing where they live.

 For example, you will need bright sun to take photos of flying birds.
-Then you will want overcast days to take photos of a hummingbird’s gorget.
-And some birds photograph well in soft light.
+Then you might want overcast days to take photos of perched hummingbirds.

 Okay, I’ll admit that you can take photos of birds in almost any type of weather (although blizzards, hurricanes, and tornadoes present notable challenges).

 Even with perfect birds and perfect light, you will have to wait.
 This happens because birds don’t wear watches.
-So they often miss appointments (that is, they fail to show up when you want them to appear).
+So they often miss appointments.

 As a result, you wait.
 Then you wait.
 And you wait some more.
 Eventually, you decide to leave that spot so you can wait somewhere else.